 At first glance, the prior specification in Theorem \ref{thm:con} may appear slightly peculiar, since the hyperparameter $b=\Theta(n)$ depends on the sample size $n$.
 However, such \textit{data-size-dependent} priors have been studied extensively in the context of high-dimensional Bayesian linear regression, particularly in its connection to optimal minimax estimation (see, e.g., \citealp{castillo2015bayesian}).
 The data-size-dependent prior in Theorem \ref{thm:con} can be interpreted in a similar way: the hyperparameter condition $b=\Theta(n)$ is sufficient in encouraging exploration in the sequential sampling points, so that HEI converges to a global optimum for all $f$ in the RKHS $\cH_{\boldsymbol{\theta}^U}(\Omega)$.

-Under a further $\gamma$-stability assumption \citep{wynne2020convergence}, we can further show that the HEI achieves a near-minimax convergence rate for Bayesian optimization (we provide discussion on this minimax rate at the end of the section).
-This assumption is stated below: \begin{assumption} Let $(\bx_i)_{i=1}^\infty$ be the sequence of points generated by the HEI.
+\cbl{If an additional $\gamma$-stability condition \citep{wynne2020convergence} holds, we can further show that the HEI achieves the minimax convergence rate for Bayesian optimization (we provide discussion on this minimax rate at the end of the section).
+This condition is stated below: \begin{condition} Let $(\bx_i)_{i=1}^\infty$ be the sequence of points generated by the HEI.
 We assume that